rustyio/BinaryVice/README.markdown

 6. The second element is an integer (1 byte)
 7. The value of the integer (4 bytes)

 If you are keeping track, this means we have wasted 15 bytes of space in order to store 4 bytes of data.
-For the occasional record, the convenience of being able to serialize any term outweighs the overhead of encoding the schema of that term.
-However, if your application stores or transmits millions or billions of terms, this adds up.
+If your application stores or transmits millions or billions of terms, this adds up.

 <h2>How does BinaryVice work?</h2>

 BinaryVice allows you to specify a schema when you encode an element with placeholders for the information that will change.
 Continuing with the example above:

+	% Our term...
 	Term = #record { n = 5000 },

-	Schema = #record { n={integer@, 4} },
+	% Our schema.
+Notice the 'integer@' placeholder Schema = #record { n=integer@ },
 	B = vice:to_binary(Schema, Term)

-The resulting binary is 6 bytes, compared to 20 bytes returned by term_to_binary/1.
+The binary produced by vice:to_binary/1 is 6 bytes, compared to 20 bytes returned by term_to_binary/1.
 There are placeholders for every Erlang primitive, plus some special ones for encoding a list or dictionary where all items have the same schema.

 <h2>Versioning</h2>

 The one rule about a schema is that it will eventually change.
 When it does, BinaryVice is ready.
 BinaryVice allows you to encode your term with a version number.
 Then, when you want to decode your data, you can pass BinaryVice a list of possible versions, and BinaryVice will choose the right one.
-The version number can be any integer from 0 to 255 except for 131, because this number is used by term_to_binary/1.
+The version number can be any integer from 0 to 255 except for 131, because this number is used to identify terms encoded by term_to_binary/1.

 For example: